 Unlike Arsenal’s other shooting modes, you won’t need to pull out your phone!

-To enable handheld mode, press and hold Arsenal’s power button for three full seconds.
+If your device isn't already powered on, briefly press the power button to turn it on.
+Arsenal's blue LED bar will animate during startup, then turn off.
+A green indicator light indicates Arsenal is on.
+Once your Arsenal has booted, press and hold Arsenal’s power button for three full seconds.
 Arsenal’s blue LED bar will animate and blink twice to show that handheld mode is starting.
 A single blue light will continue to pulse while you are in handheld mode.

 Note: If Arsenal powers off instead, make sure your camera is turned on and connected with the camera cable.
 Then turn on Arsenal and try again.

 Once you’re in handheld mode, all you need to do is point and shoot.
 Arsenal will intelligently assess current conditions and find optimal exposure settings.
 Just as with other shooting modes, each photo is saved to your SD card.

 The Arsenal app is not required during handheld mode.
 However, if you do open the Arsenal app when shooting with a DSLR, you'll need to turn off Live View to use your camera's viewfinder.

 Focusing in handheld mode